 All along, I had no idea that all of that excruciating foot pain was caused by my POTS–more specifically, blood pooling.
 In my hemodynamic echocardiogram, it showed almost two liters of blood sitting in my lower half.
 No wonder I was in so much pain!

 Can you start to see now how helpful compression has been for my POTS?

 A year ago, I was beside myself because I couldn’t walk long distances or stand for a long time.
 Shopping trips became a chore.
 I came to dread vacations and the associated walking.
 Nights out dancing with my girlfriends left me in pain for a full day afterward.
 I was convinced I’d never run in another race, or maybe even run at all, again.

 But…flash forward to now.
-With the combination of compression and my medication (pyridostigmine), my foot pain and injuries have practically vanished.
+With the combination and increased exercise tolerance, my foot pain and injuries have practically vanished.
 I can stand much longer than before without pain.
 I can walk 10 miles in an entire day in New York City.
 Plus, I can even go out for a night of dancing and not feel so remorseful the next day.
 Shopping trips are enjoyable again.

 And you want to know what else?
-I’m running again.
+I’m able to run again with POTS.
 Well, more like jogging.
 Okay, it’s actually jogging and walking intervals, but that’s not the point.
 The point is that I’m able to experience life with less pain, and I’m getting back to doing the things I love!
 Slowly, but surely, I am seeing progress.

 And compression coupled with my medication and the other POTS lifestyle changes has made that possible.